giuberti/giuberti/README.md

 - 🗺️ I's born in Vitoria, lived in Belo Horizonte 🇧🇷, for many many years and now I'm living in Leiria :portugal:;
 - System Architect, Systems Enginner, and also a Project Mannager;
-- At this moment, I´m as Fullstack .NET App Engeneer on a global company;
+- At this moment, I´m a Integration Consultant for a Dutch Project;
 - Started my carrer on frontend, but life, and projects, made me a backend engenner and architect thru time;
 - I communicate in portuguese, english and spanish.
 - I´m still working on my personal code here.
 It´s far to be done.
-Do not repare the mess 👀...
+Please, do not repare the mess 👀...

 #### 🥇 Gold Medal Skills